aishwarya-h-2005/Travelers_App/README.md

 ---

+## 🛠️ Utility

+In this project, we try to organize all the base sources like color, routes, and typography as well as we can.
+So we can easily use them for any screen widgets or widgets we want.
+The developer should follow the below-mentioned instruction when developing a new widget or modifying any part of the Travelers App.

+1. **AppColors ( `lib/utils/app_color.dart` ) :-** This is the primary script/code that manages the application color scheme.
+Therefore, the developer should stick with the pre-defined color scheme.
+If there is a need to introduce a new color, it must be handled through this script.
+We can declare a new color in this file.

+2. **AppRouter :-** We can declare all the screens with each data for what we need on this file to make it easy to implement the navigation.

+3. **AppTypography :-** This is the primary script/code that manages the application typography.
+We used Poppins as a base font family.
+If there is a need to introduce a new font family or font size and color to easily use it, it must be handled through this script.

+---

 ## 📦 Project Dependencies

 We use dependencies/packages from any source such as [pub.dev](https://pub.dev).
 This is a list of packages that currently work on the project: